ASD-Blueprint/desktop.gov.au/patterns/byod.md

 The pattern works through various use cases and configuration required on top of the PROTECTED utility Blueprint, taking into account some best practice configuration advice on this area from [Microsoft's BYOD blueprint](https://news.microsoft.com/wp-content/uploads/prod/sites/133/2021/03/MEA-Blueprint-for-BYOD-Use-v1.0-Final-Version.pdf).

-It is recommened to read the ACSC risk management publication for enterprise mobility.
+It is recommended to read the ACSC risk management publication for enterprise mobility.
 See [Risk Management of Enterprise Mobility Including Bring Your Own Device](https://www.cyber.gov.au/acsc/view-all-content/publications/risk-management-enterprise-mobility-including-bring-your-own-device).

 The pattern suggests **two BYOD access options** dependent on the risk appetite of the Agency and provides some known risk and ISM control guidance.